 The changes were made in recognition of the fact that there are over 27 different classes of tax-exemption under Code Section 501(c); therefore, the tax provisions led many self-preparers to commit malpractice on themselves.

 We applaud the ACC’s sensitivity to nonprofit and tax-exempt issues and we suspect these changes will lead to fewer filings with inappropriate tax provisions.
-However, the downside is that the free ACC forms are no longer appropriate for nonprofits who wish to qualify for tax-exempt status.
+However, the downside is that the free Arizona Corporation Commission forms are no longer appropriate for nonprofits who wish to qualify for tax-exempt status.

 Related post: Piercing the Corporate Veil of a Nonprofit in Arizona

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations.
 Ellis is licensed to practice in Washington and Arizona and advises nonprofits on federal tax and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.